 The future of Christianity is in Christ’s hands.
 We are in Christ’s hands.
 Jesus saw what the Father did and he did the same; he heard what the Father said and he said the same.
 That is where the future of Christianity in Scotland lies.
 So what is the Father saying and doing in our land today?
 And what can we learn of the history in Christianity in Scotland over the last century that can help us prepare for the future?

 We could surely learn something from the Alpha course that has crossed the boundaries of culture, country, language and Evangelicalism.
 As the Church Without Walls noted, ‘The success of courses like Alpha lies in the social focus of food and friendship as the context for discovering faith.’
 Isn’t that what Evangelicalism is supposed to be about?

 As that Church of Scotland’s report says so eloquently: ‘the theme of friendship could be developed further.
 It may be the key to many locked doors.’
 Furthermore, the report honestly admits that ‘it has usually been a frustration that our church environment does little to encourage relationships – with God or with each other.’
-Yet, isn’t that what church is supposed to be about?
+Yet, isn’t encouraging relationships with God and with one another what church is supposed to be about?

 Actually, that is what church is about.
 The years ahead will see God at work in our land in ways that we have not imagined; labels such as Evangelical will fall off, preconceived ideas will be abandoned, and Evangelicalism will become the spiritual equivalent of Jurassic Park.
 The future lies in the hands of those who dare to believe God, and who will not be constrained by labels.
 The future’s bright; the future’s Christ’s.
 Oh, and lest I forget.
 Am I Evangelical?
 No, I am Christ-centered.